 Bangladesh – March 31 the Government suspended flights to all European destinations except the United Kingdom.
 The flight ban came into effect on March 16 and will remain in place until March 31.

 Belize – March 19 the Department of Foreign Affairs and Trade advises against all non-essential travel overseas at least until March 29.
 This includes Great Britain but does not apply to Northern Ireland.
 It also includes all travel by cruise ship.
 This decision was taken on the advice of the National Public Health Emergency Team to combat COVID-19 and in view of the imposition of new restrictions on entry by many countries and the ongoing reduction in international flight services.

-Brazil – March 19 the government announced the restricted entry of foreign visitors at land borders with Argentina, Paraguay, Bolivia, Peru, Colombia, Suriname and French Guiana, following a similar restriction at the Venezuelan border.
-The restriction will last for 15 days and will not apply to foreigners with permanent residence in Brazil, diplomats and international agency officials, as well as trucks transporting goods, the presidential chief of staff’s office said.
+Brazil – March 19 the Government announced the restricted entry of foreign visitors at land borders with Argentina, Paraguay, Bolivia, Peru, Colombia, Suriname and French Guiana.
+This followed a similar restriction at the Venezuelan border.
+The presidential chief of staff’s office said the restriction will last for 15 days.
+They will not apply to foreigners with permanent residence in Brazil, diplomats and international agency officials, as well as trucks transporting goods.

 Bulgaria – March 15, Bulgaria’s Ministry of Transport said it would ban incoming flights from Italy and Spain as of midnight (22:00 GMT) on March 17.
 Rosen Jeliazkov also said Bulgarians who wanted to return home from these countries would have March 16 and 17 to do so and would face a 14-day quarantine.

 Cambodia – March 17 the authorities banned all foreigners travelling from Italy, Germany, Spain, France, Iran and the US were banned from entering Cambodia